sarbal/BINF_tut/README.md

-# URP R course
+# R course

-An R tutorial designed for the 2018 Undergraduate Research Program at Cold Spring Harbor Laboratory.
+An R tutorial designed for the undergraduate introduction to bioinformatics course.

 Written by:
 - Sara Ballouz